 Consider Wattco as your supplier of inline heaters, because when you choose Wattco, you get more than a heater.
 You also get access to an expert consultant who can help you optimize your manufacturing process by helping you pick the right heater and get the most of its features & benefits.
 Inline Heater Design Features:

 A number of optional features are available with most Wattco inline heaters to better serve your ends and optimize your manufacturing process.
 Below is a short summary of optional features for your ease of reference.

-Wattco’s line of inline here are designed for long-lasting, high-efficiency performance.
-Depending on the details of your industrial application you will need a heating components of various construction materials.
+Wattco’s line of inline heaters is designed for long-lasting, high-efficiency performance.
+Depending on the details of your industrial application you will need a heating component of various construction materials.
 Refer to the diagram to the right for a detailed account of inline heater construction.

 Bear in mind that due to the laws of thermodynamics, heaters with low watt density tend to last longer than heaters which have high watt densities.
 This phenomena is especially common with liquids which are stagnant or very viscous.
 For this reason and others, low-density heaters tend to be more expensive than heaters which have high watt density.